sabryyoussef/grant_training_consolidate/custom_addons/README-elearning-system-completed.md

 # Grants Training Suite V2 - Complete eLearning System

-This branch contains the complete implementation of the Grants Training Suite V2 eLearning system with all 5 phases fully developed and tested.
+**This is the `elearning-system-completed` branch** containing the complete implementation of the Grants Training Suite V2 eLearning system with all 5 phases fully developed and tested.

 ## 🎉 **Project Completed Successfully!**